Cookie choices

 1. Comicory — Best Overall AI Comic Generator

 Comicory is the AI comic generator we built and the one we recommend first for new creators.
 It generates a full paneled script before any art renders, so you can edit the story before spending credits.
 The character reference system locks faces across every panel, every page, every chapter — the single hardest problem in AI comics, and the one most tools still get wrong.
-14 art styles ship including comic, manga, webtoon, anime, cartoon, chibi, superhero, soft anime, watercolor, noir, pixel art, realistic, shonen, and gekiga.
-Free signup gives starter credits for a full script preview; rendering uses credits with paid plans starting at $9.99/mo.
+16 art styles ship including comic, manga, webtoon, anime, cartoon, chibi, superhero, soft anime, watercolor, noir, pixel art, realistic, shonen, and gekiga.
+Pricing is per-panel arithmetic: 1 credit = 1 panel, with one-time packs from $4.99 (no subscription) and plans from $9.99/mo.
+Free signup covers the script plus the opening panels of an auto-planned comic — or one complete 4-panel, two-character comic if you set the panel count yourself.

 Strengths

-Strongest character consistency in our test, 14 art styles (highest count we found), background rendering means you can close the tab, layout picker per page, Continue Story for chapters.
+Strongest character consistency in our test, 16 art styles (highest count we found), background rendering means you can close the tab, layout picker per page, speech-bubble editor, PNG/PDF/CBZ and print export, Continue Story for chapters.

 Weaknesses